-3.1 This policy and procedure is not designed to replace or be used as an alternative to the school's grievance procedure, which should be used where an employee is only aggrieved

-- about their own situation.
-This policy and procedure will also not apply where the employee simply disagrees with the way the school is run - 3.2 Employees must have reasonable grounds for believing the information they have is accurate and not just idle gossip or rumour - 3.3 An employee who makes such a protected disclosure has the right not to be subjected to detrimental treatment which includes, dismissal, disciplinary action, threats or other unfavourable treatment, because he/she has made a disclosure, provided it has not been made maliciously.
-Any employee who uses this policy and procedure will not be penalised for doing so.
-The employer will not tolerate harassment and/or victimisation of any employee raising concerns - 3.4 An employee who is not sure whether the conduct he/she is concerned about does constitute illegal or improper conduct or is unsure about how to proceed should contact their professional association/trade union or Public Concern at Work, an independent charity who offer a confidential helpline.
-Their contact details are at the end of this policy. - 3.5 Financial regulations require that any suspicion of fraud, corruption or other financial irregularity is reported to Internal Audit for possible investigation.
+- 3.1 This policy is not designed to replace or be used as an alternative to the school's grievance procedure, which should be used where an employee is only aggrieved about their own situation.
+This policy will also not apply where the employee simply disagrees with the way the school is run. - 3.2 Employees must have reasonable grounds for believing the information they have is accurate and not just idle gossip or rumour. - 3.3 An employee who makes such a protected disclosure has the right not to be subjected to detrimental treatment which includes dismissal, disciplinary action, threats or other unfavourable treatment, because (s)he has made a disclosure, provided it has not been made maliciously.
+Any employee who uses this policy will not be penalised for doing so.
+The employer will not tolerate harassment and/or victimisation of any employee raising concerns. - 3.4 An employee who is not sure whether the conduct (s)he is concerned about does constitute illegal or improper conduct or is unsure about how to proceed may contact the HR Manager or her/his professional association/trade union.

+3.5 Financial regulations require that any suspicion of fraud, corruption or other financial irregularity is reported to Internal Audit for possible investigation.
 Normally an employee must first report any suspicion of such an irregularity to the Headteacher or chair of governors (but see section 5), who will in turn report it to Internal Audit.
 Similar principles apply to academies where the Funding Agency must be informed.